Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 When a page starts to slip by a few positions, here’s what you should do…

-1. Look At What The Other Page-One Rankings Are Doing — The first thing you should do is examine what other pages are ranking on the first page and make some guesses as to why those pages are beating you; what are they doing that you’re not doing?
+1. Look At What The Other Page-One Rankings Are Doing — The first thing you should do is examine what other pages are ranking on the first page for the given keyword and make some guesses as to why those pages are beating you.
+What are they doing that you’re not doing?
 How can you do something better than them?
-Could you write a longer piece of content?
+Could you write a longer piece of content or create a video to enhance the post?
+Answer questions that people are asking about the topic?
 Could you offer your audience more details?

-3. Write an Extra Few Hundred Words — If possible, add a couple of hundred extra words to the page.
+2. Write Additional Unique Content — If possible, add a couple of hundred extra words to the page.
 Not just babble, of course, but valuable content.
 Ensure you include your target keyword phrase a few times within this extra content.
+Learn more about writing unique content and see examples of a “Good/Better/Best” blog post.

-4. Add Some Images & Alt Text — Google loves images just as much as readers.
+3. Add Some Images & Alt Text — Google loves images just as much as readers.
 It breaks up the content and makes the page easier to digest.
 So add a few relevant images to the page.
-If you do, make sure also to add relevant alt text.
+If you do, make sure also to add relevant alt text to describe what is seen in the image.
+Learn more about optimizing images.

 Google doesn’t like broken links — that is, links from your page that go to a page that no longer exists.